SHAKAR-AFZAL/PHISHING-EMAIL-DETECTOR-USING-AI-PROJECT/README.md

 ## Overview
 Phishing emails are the one of the most common cybersecurity threats, often deceiving users into revealing sensitive information or downloading the malicious software.

-This project presents a **machine learning-based phishing email detector** that analyzes the email text and classifies it as **Phishing** or **Legitimate** through an interactive Flask web application.
+This project presents a **machine learning-based phishing email detector** that analyzes the email text and classifies it as **Phishing** or **Legitimate** through an interactive Flask Web application.

 ---